 1. Setup your email account on your BlackBerry

-2. If you have an older BlackBerry smartphone (OS5 and below, I believe), you will need Google Sync for BlackBerry, an app that lets you sync your contacts, calender and email with Google’s suit of services (skip this if you’re using a Hotmail/Live/Outlook email account) and use the app to synchronise with your Gmail account
+2. If you have an older BlackBerry smartphone (OS5 and below, I believe), you will need Google Sync for BlackBerry, an app that lets you sync your contacts, calendar and email with Google’s suit of services (skip this if you’re using a Hotmail/Live/Outlook email account) and use the app to synchronise with your Gmail account

 3. If you have a newer Blackberry device, it should sync your contacts with your email account automatically.

 4. On your Android smartphone, set up your email account and your synchronized contacts should be automatically transferred to the phone.

 Update: The Google Sync for BlackBerry is no longer available for download.